XENON1T/pax/README.rst

 Processor for Analyzing XENON1T
 ===============================

-The Processor for Analyzing XENON1T (PAX) is used for doing digital signal processing and other data processing on the XENON1T raw data.
+The Processor for Analyzing XENON (PAX) is used for doing digital signal processing and other data processing on the XENON100/XENON1T raw data.

 * Free software: BSD license
 * Documentation: http://xenon1t.github.io/pax/.